garage-education/hadoop-map-reduce/src/main/java/mr07/reduce_side_join/README.md

 ](https://lintool.github.io/MapReduceAlgorithms/) . **The book is free to download** [MapReduce-book-final.pdf](https://lintool.github.io/MapReduceAlgorithms/MapReduce-book-final.pdf)

 **We are highly recommend to read Ch.3.5 from the book as it gives you more details about this topic.**

+# Lab Homework

+Implement the same example, but we need to join on two keys `Cell_ID` and `Lac_ID` It should produce the same output.